If you are considering adoption, ask yourself these questions:

 The adoption process

 Our target time from the time you make your formal application to the time you are approved as an adopter is six months, but this can vary depending on your circumstances.
 We aim to fast track second time adopters and foster carers wherever possible.

-This starts when you are ready, you can book one of our Information Sessions using the link provided.
+This starts when you are ready, you can book one of our Information Sessions using the button below or this link.

 These sessions provide with you with information about our agency, the process to become an adopter, and the opportunity to hear from an existing adopter and talk to our staff.
 It also allows you to have your questions answered.

 At the end of the session, we will advise how you can complete an Initial Enquiry, if you wish to.

 Please be aware that if you are looking to adopt as a couple (married, civil partnership or cohabiting), it is really important that both of you attend the Information Session.